duk/Frontend-Lessons/README.md

 1. Go and viewsource a lot of websites and see how their htmls are strucured
 2. Do not get into holy wars of this way that way.
 There are millions of ways to skin a cat.
+3. Always design with responsive in mind.
+"But this internal web app will never be used on a mobile phone.
+I get it.
+But thinking in responsive design forces you to think hard about your design.
+And forces you to have simpler design.
+The Simpler The Better.

 So [let's learn](https://github.com/duk/FrontendLessons/tree/master/html#html-lessons).